Visual Acuity Prediction on Real-Life Patient Data Using a Machine Learning Based Multistage System

 \section{Test results, evaluation, and discussion}

-The following sections provide our evaluation regarding the predictive statistics of therapy winners, stabilizers, and losers (section~\ref{section:predictive_statistics}).
-To allow the inclusion of OCT biomarkers into the patient progression and VA modelling process, incomplete or missing OCT documentations are completed (section~\ref{section:oct_biomarker_classification}).
-Finally, given each patient's medical data, the following patient progression and VA prediction utilizes, i.a., the resulting OCT biomarker completions (section~\ref{section:visual_acuity_prediction}).
+The following sections provide first our evaluation regarding the predictive statistics of therapy winners, stabilizers, and losers (section~\ref{section:predictive_statistics}).
+To allow the inclusion of OCT biomarkers into the patient progression and VA modeling process, incomplete or missing OCT documentations are completed (section~\ref{section:oct_biomarker_classification}).
+Given each patient's medical data, the following patient progression and VA prediction utilizes the resulting OCT biomarker completions (section~\ref{section:visual_acuity_prediction}).